National Bank Financial Boosts Great-West Lifeco Inc. (GWO.TO) (TSE:GWO) Price Target to C$30.00

-Great-West Lifeco Inc. (GWO.TO) (TSE:GWO) had its target price hoisted by National Bank Financial from C$29.00 to C$30.00 in a research note issued to investors on Thursday morning, Analyst Ratings Network reports.
-They currently have a sector perform rating on the stock.
+Great-West Lifeco Inc. (GWO.TO) (TSE:GWO) had its price objective raised by National Bank Financial from C$29.00 to C$30.00 in a research note published on Wednesday morning, BayStreet.CA reports.
+National Bank Financial currently has a sector perform rating on the stock.
+National Bank Financial also issued estimates for Great-West Lifeco Inc. (GWO.TO)’s Q4 2020 earnings at $0.71 EPS, FY2020 earnings at $2.78 EPS and FY2021 earnings at $3.02 EPS.

-A number of other analysts have also recently issued reports on GWO.
-CIBC increased their target price on Great-West Lifeco Inc. (GWO.TO) from C$32.00 to C$34.00 in a research note on Wednesday, September 9th.
-CSFB increased their price objective on shares of Great-West Lifeco Inc. (GWO.TO) from C$25.00 to C$27.00 in a research report on Thursday, August 6th.
-Canaccord Genuity boosted their price objective on shares of Great-West Lifeco Inc. (GWO.TO) from C$24.50 to C$25.50 in a research report on Thursday, August 6th.
-Scotiabank increased their target price on Great-West Lifeco Inc. (GWO.TO) from C$28.00 to C$33.00 in a report on Tuesday, October 27th.
-Finally, BMO Capital Markets lifted their price target on Great-West Lifeco Inc. (GWO.TO) from C$27.00 to C$29.00 in a research note on Wednesday, September 9th.
-Four equities research analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-The stock has a consensus rating of Hold and an average target price of C$28.15.
+A number of other research analysts have also weighed in on GWO.
+CSFB raised their target price on shares of Great-West Lifeco Inc. (GWO.TO) from C$25.00 to C$27.00 in a report on Thursday, August 6th.
+Credit Suisse Group raised their target price on shares of Great-West Lifeco Inc. (GWO.TO) from C$25.00 to C$27.00 in a report on Thursday, August 6th.
+Canaccord Genuity raised their target price on shares of Great-West Lifeco Inc. (GWO.TO) from C$24.50 to C$25.50 in a report on Thursday, August 6th.
+CIBC raised their target price on shares of Great-West Lifeco Inc. (GWO.TO) from C$32.00 to C$34.00 in a report on Wednesday, September 9th.
+Finally, Scotiabank raised their target price on shares of Great-West Lifeco Inc. (GWO.TO) from C$28.00 to C$33.00 in a report on Tuesday, October 27th.
+Four analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
+The company presently has a consensus rating of Hold and a consensus target price of C$28.15.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, December 31st.
-Shareholders of record on Thursday, December 3rd will be paid a $0.438 dividend.
-The ex-dividend date is Wednesday, December 2nd.
-This represents a $1.75 annualized dividend and a yield of 6.22%.
-Great-West Lifeco Inc. (GWO.TO)’s payout ratio is currently 65.49%.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, December 31st.
+Investors of record on Thursday, December 3rd will be given a $0.438 dividend.
+The ex-dividend date of this dividend is Wednesday, December 2nd.
+This represents a $1.75 dividend on an annualized basis and a yield of 6.00%.
+Great-West Lifeco Inc. (GWO.TO)’s dividend payout ratio is presently 62.98%.

 Great-West Lifeco Inc, a financial services holding company, engages in the life and health insurance, retirement and investment services, asset management, and reinsurance businesses in Canada, the United States, and Europe.
 The company offers a portfolio of financial and benefit plan solutions for individuals, families, businesses, and organizations; life, disability, critical illness, accidental death, dismemberment, health and dental protection, and creditor insurance products; and wealth savings and income, accumulation, and annuity products.